-Charles Guarnaccia, Associate Professor and Director of Clinical Training; Ph.D., Arizona State University.
+Charles Guarnaccia, Associate Professor; Ph.D., Arizona State University.
 Type II diabetes/metabolic syndrome; religiosity; ethnic/racial health disparities.

 Kimberly Kelly,Associate Professor; Ph.D., University of Kentucky.
 Psychoneuroimmunology; stress and psychophysiological correlates; placebo effect.

 John Ruiz, Assistant Professor; Ph.D., University of Utah.
 Social behaviors and coronary heart disease; dispositional positivity; race-related health disparities.

 Daniel Taylor, Associate Professor and the Director of Clinical Training; Ph.D., University of Memphis.
 Sleep disturbance; behavioral sleep medicine.

 Zina Trost, Assistant Professor; Ph.D., Ohio University.
 Clinical health psychology; acute and chronic pain.

 The Clinical Health Psychology program at the University of North Texas prepares you to work as a clinical researcher and practitioner in health care settings or for a professional career in academic or applied settings.

 While pursuing the Doctor of Philosophy degree in Clinical Health Psychology, youíll receive broad and general training in the foundations of psychology as well as the activities pertaining to clinical health psychology and behavioral medicine services.
 Our curriculum places a strong emphasis on:

 Throughout the program, you are mentored by faculty researchers and have opportunities to work on a supervised practicum team.
 Additional training in clinical services and professional development are provided by external practicum opportunities as you advance through the program.